ConductorOne/baton-freshservice/README.md

 # Getting Started

 Freshservice is an online IT service with a fresh twist.
 When you sign up for Freshservice, you will be offered a 14-day free trial will all the features.
 Go to [https://www.freshworks.com/freshservice/signup/](https://www.freshworks.com/freshservice/signup/).
 You can either sign up using your existing Google account, or create a new account by filling the details mentioned in the sign up form.
-Once you’re done with filling all the details, click on `Try it Fee`.
+Once you’re done with filling all the details, click on `Try it Free`.

 ## Prerequisites